WVU Retirement Roadmap Sessions

 If you are planning on retiring from WVU in the next few years you do not want to miss this opportunity to learn about the retiree benefits available to you.

 - Retiree benefits, including eligibility to use sick leave and/or faculty service credits to pay for some or all of your retiree health insurance costs;

-- Income options available with your TIAA and/or WV Teachers Retirement System retirement accounts;
+- Income options available with your TIAA and/or WV Teachers Retirement System retirement accounts; and

-- Medicare enrollment requirements as it relates to the retiree health benefits
+- Medicare enrollment requirements as it relates to the retiree health benefits.

 Important Retirement Milestones

 - At any time: Contact your retirement income vendor directly to discuss your retirement income options.